 Solo 401k Advantages are appealing for many self employed contractors and owners of small businesses.
 No matter what type of businesses they set up, such as sole proprietorship, LLC, corporation, or partnership, the owner(s) will be qualify for a Solo 401k account as long as there is no other full time employees.

-A Solo 401k plan offers advantages similar to a Self-Directed IRA LLC (or Checkbook IRA), but without the added steps of hiring a custodian or creating an LLC.
+With a Solo 401k plan, account holders will enjoy many similar advantages to a Self-Direccted IRA LLC (or Checkbook IRA), but without the extra steps of having a custodian or forming an LLC.

 Solo 401k Advantages Include:

 As the trustee of the Solo 401k account, plan participant will have “checkbook control” of the assets.
 You can now make investments as easily as signing a check.
 Also, you will not have to look for a trust company or any other institution to act as your trustee.
 The lack of a third party custodian offers multiple benefits.
 First, all assets will completely in the hands of the account holders, giving them total power over their financial future.
 Secondly, account holders will save on custodian fees and be able to act fast without waiting for a custodian’s consent.
 No additional cost or delay means you will have more funds and more time to catch that lucrative opportunity.

 A conventional IRA account allows you to contribute only a maximum of $5,000 and a $1,000 “catch up” allowance for those over 50 years old.
 Solo 401k, on the other hand, offers a high contribution limits of up to $56,500 annually.
 If your spouse is also generating income from the business, he or she can also make contribution.
 The high contribution limit is one of the biggest advantages of Solo 401k!